-The Miracle of Compression Socks: How it Works
+The Miracle: How it Works

 Compression socks are mainly associated with improving circulation in the legs.
 They are usually prescribed for people with leg vein issues.
 The snug fit of the compression socks encourage proper blood flow.
 Because of different reasons, some experience slow down of blood flow especially in the leg area.
 In some cases even blood clotting.

 Compression socks are prescribed to prevent blood clotting in the leg, especially if you have various veins or after surgeries, especially in the interim period of recovery when one might be less active.
 If you’re living an active lifestyle and engaging in a lot of exercise as a result, you’ll want your circulation to be consistently good – this can help keep the limbs strong and moving well, and possibly even adjust to strain better.